 Moreover, increasing efforts by government and third-party payors in the United States and abroad to cap or reduce healthcare costs may cause such organizations to limit both coverage and the level of reimbursement for new products approved and, as a result, they may not cover or provide adequate payment for our product candidates.
-Payors increasingly are considering new metrics as the basis for reimbursement rates, such as average sales price ("ASP"), average manufacturer price ("AMP"), and Actual Acquisition Cost.
+Payors increasingly are considering new metrics as the basis for reimbursement rates, such as average sales price, average manufacturer price, and actual acquisition cost.
 The existing data for reimbursement based on some of these metrics is relatively limited, although certain states have begun to survey acquisition cost data for the purpose of setting Medicaid reimbursement rates, and CMS has begun making pharmacy National Average Drug Acquisition Cost and National Average Retail Price data publicly available on at least a monthly basis.
-Therefore, it may be difficult to project the impact of these evolving reimbursement metrics on the willingness of payors to cover candidate products that we or our partners are able to commercialize.
-We expect to experience pricing pressures in connection with the sale of any of our product candidates due to the trend toward managed healthcare, the increasing influence of health maintenance organizations and additional legislative changes.
+Therefore, it may be difficult to project the impact of these evolving reimbursement metrics on the willingness of payors to cover candidate products that we are able to commercialize.
+We expect to experience pricing pressures in connection with the sale of any of our product candidates due to the trend toward managed healthcare, the increasing influence of health maintenance organizations and additional potential legislative and administrative changes.
 The downward pressure on healthcare costs in general, particularly prescription drugs and surgical procedures and other treatments, has become intense.
 As a result, increasingly high barriers are being erected to the entry of new products such as ours.

-Ethical, legal and social issues related to genetic testing may reduce demand for our products candidate, if approved.
+Ethical, legal and social issues related to genetic testing may reduce demand for our product candidates, if approved.

 We anticipate that prior to receiving certain gene therapies, patients may be required to undergo genetic testing.
 Genetic testing has raised concerns regarding the appropriate utilization and the confidentiality of information provided by genetic testing.
 Genetic tests for assessing a person's likelihood of developing a chronic disease have focused public attention on the need to protect the privacy of genetic information.
 For example, concerns have been expressed that insurance carriers and employers may use these tests to discriminate based on genetic information, resulting in barriers to the acceptance of genetic tests by consumers.
-This could lead to governmental authorities prohibiting genetic testing or calling for limits on or regulating the use of genetic testing, particularly for diseases for which there is no known cure.
+Concerns have also been raised about the accuracy of genetic testing.
+This could lead to governmental authorities restricting genetic testing or calling for additional regulation of genetic testing, particularly for diseases for which there is no known cure.
 Any of these scenarios could decrease demand for our product candidates, if approved.